• Skip to primary navigation

 • close up of a glass filled to the brim with this blueberry cherry smoothie with spinach.
 A glass straw is in the glass and ingredients are scattered around.

-Cherry Berry Smoothie with Coconut Water
+Blueberry Cherry Smoothie with Coconut Water

 • Close-up shot of a mixed fruit smoothie with a bag of frozen fruit in the background.

-Easy Mixed Fruit Smoothie With Spinach
+Easy Mixed Smoothie with Spinach and Fruit

-Chocolate Coffee Protein Shake
+Coffee Chocolate Protein Shake

 • Close-up view of a pumpkin pie protein shake.

-Pumpkin Pie Protein Shake (Easy Fall Smoothie)
+Pumpkin Spice Protein Shake

 Did you make this recipe?
-Tag @ourlovelanguageisfood on Instagram & Facebook.
-Leave a ⭐⭐⭐⭐⭐ rating & comment below too!
+Leave a ⭐⭐⭐⭐⭐ rating & comment below!
+You can also tag @ourlovelanguageisfood on Instagram & Facebook.
 Be sure to subscribe to our weekly newsletter to get free recipes sent directly to your inbox!

 a tall serving glass filled with a fresh mango pineapple smoothie. the glass is garnished with 2 pineapple leaves and has a glass straw. the glass is surrounded by fresh pineapples, a bowl of mango pieces, a second smoothie, and a white linen.